mrkkrp/markkarpov.com/tutorial/th.md

     not later ones.

 Let's see an example of this.
 Suppose we want to use the `lens` library to generate some lenses.
-We could have code like this:
+We might have code like this:

 ```haskell
 data MyRecord = MyRecord         -- <<< first declaration group